December 3, 2025 (3mo ago) — last updated January 31, 2026 (1mo ago)

 ConcurrencyChallenging with shared mutable stateEasier due to lack of side effects

-Ultimately, OOP hides complexity inside objects; FP reduces moving parts by avoiding mutable state.
+OOP hides complexity inside objects; FP reduces moving parts by minimizing mutable state.

 Core principles